-The Museum of London has opened a new exhibition looking less at historic object than at a period of human migration – the rise of the city and how the information age is changing the cities of the future.
+The Museum of London has opened a new exhibition looking less at historic objects than at a period of human migration – the rise of the city and how the information age is changing the cities of the future.

-Urbanisation has also put pressure on the city authorities to deliver services to a crowded population, how to move massive numbers of commuters, how remove their waste products, how to provide their sustenance.
+Urbanisation has also put pressure on the city authorities to deliver services to a crowded population, how to move massive numbers of commuters, how to remove their waste products, how to provide their sustenance.

 It’s a more recent development that the exhibition, which was originally put on in Paris, uses to look at cities – the ability to extract insights from the vast digital miasma that surrounds our daily lives.

-Whether its government reports being turned into machine readable formats, or the swathe of records about our movements, from train tickets to credit card transactions, data is driving new insights into how real people live in a real world, so that theoretical models can be corrected.
+Whether its government reports being turned into machine-readable formats, or the swathe of records about our movements, from train tickets to credit card transactions, data is driving new insights into how real people live in a real world, so that theoretical models can be corrected.

 The exhibition which is slightly disjointed in being spread around the lower floor of the museum, tries to turn the information into insights that we can understand.

-A large cluster of “toys” to play with let people, for example place different sorts of development in a city with brown field developments and see how their urban regeneration would snarl up public transport or cause massive amounts of carbon emissions.
+A large cluster of “toys” to play with let people, for example, place different sorts of development in a city with brownfield developments and see how their urban regeneration would snarl up public transport or cause massive amounts of carbon emissions.

 You might want to play at trying to reduce a bane of cities — the urban heat island effect by messing around with different sorts of building cladding and power supplies.

-A set of 3D glasses lets you digitally stand on top of a computer generated city and look down.
+A set of 3D glasses lets you digitally stand on top of a computer-generated city and look down.
 Not ideal for vertigo sufferers.